 So, ensure your CRM database has only emails of customers who have given explicit permission to receive marketing emails.
 If someone opts out of an automated email sequence, ensure no further emails are sent to them.

-And also, with GDPR in place, having the next email already scheduled is not a valid excuse anymore.
+Also, with GDPR in place, having the next email already scheduled is not a valid excuse anymore.

-3. Public Relations (PR) executives
+3. Public Relations (PR) and GDPR

 However, GDPR allows for communication the other way around.
 That is, if a journalist reaches out to you, you can pitch product releases and share company information with them.

-Although GDPR law sounds intimidating and fines issued by ICO make you rethink your marketing strategy, it’s an excellent opportunity for marketers.
+Although the GDPR law sounds intimidating and the fines issued by the ICO make you rethink your marketing strategy, it’s an excellent opportunity for marketers.

 Below are a few reasons why GDPR is a golden opportunity for marketers:

 For instance, instead of bombarding the user’s screen with a ton of emails, provide them with a range of options so they can choose what kind of marketing information they are interested in.

 2. Right to be forgotten

+As a marketer, you must be ready to address these requests within a specific timeframe.
 Under GDPR, you will be in trouble if a user opts out of emails and you still send them marketing emails.

-Sometimes we tend to store data in different places for different purposes.
+Sometimes, we tend to store data in different places for different purposes.
 With GDPR in place, it’s almost mission-critical to store customer information in a single platform solution like CRM to track data permissions.

 Being GDPR compliant requires you to be transparent about data access, data permission, and data focus.
-Being transparent in business will establish trust and improve customer engagement – be honest with your customers about what you do.
+Being transparent in business will establish trust and improve customer engagement.
+Be honest with your customers about what you do.

 You must demonstrate that an individual’s data is being treated with respect and held securely.